chadrwalters/consolidate-markdown/README.md

 * **Run all unit tests**: Ensure all tests pass, including the ones you added for your new processor.
 * **Integration testing**: Test your processor with real-world data from your source to ensure it works correctly in practice.

-By following these steps and referring to the existing processor implementations (especially `ChatGPTProcessor` and `ClaudeProcessor`), you can effectively add new processors to Consolidate Markdown and expand its capabilities.
+By following these steps and referring to the existing processor implementations (especially `ClaudeProcessor`), you can effectively add new processors to Consolidate Markdown and expand its capabilities.
 Remember to prioritize clear, well-tested, and maintainable code.

 ## Development